Portrait of the Comte de Vaudreuil (Drouais)

-Portrait of the Comte de Vaudreuil is a 1758 portrait painting by the French artist François-Hubert Drouais.
+Portrait of the Comte de Vaudreuil is an oil on canvas portrait painting by the French artist François-Hubert Drouais, from 1758.
+It is held in the National Gallery, in London, having been acquired in 1927.

+History and description

 It depicts the young aristocrat and soldier Joseph Hyacinthe François de Paule de Rigaud, Comte de Vaudreuil.
-The eighteen-year old came from the French colony of Saint-Domingue in the Caribbean, where his father the Marqis de Vaudreuil served as governor.
-He is shown pointing at Saint-Domingue on a map.
+The eighteen-year old came from the French colony of Saint-Domingue, in the Caribbean, where his father, the Marqis de Vaudreuil, served as governor.
+He is dressed in a very elegant attire, and his gloves and tricorn can be seen laid in the chair, behind him.
+The young nobleman is shown pointing at Saint-Domingue on a map.

 Vaudreuil served in the French Army during the Seven Years' War and the year of the painting took part in the Battle of Rossbach.
-He was later a prominent courtier under Louis XVI in the years before the French Revolution.
-Today the painting is in the collection of the National Gallery in London, having been acquired in 1927.
-In 1784 Vaudreuil was painted by Élisabeth Vigée Le Brun, a work in the Virginia Museum of Fine Arts.
+Probably as a reminder of that, some armor can be seen at his feet.
+He was later a prominent courtier under Louis XVI, in the years before the French Revolution.

+In 1784 Vaudreuil was also painted by Élisabeth Vigée Le Brun, a work now in the Virginia Museum of Fine Arts.